hoiho77/Deep-learning/README.md

-# Implement of CNN model on CIFAR-10 using tensorflow(keras)
+# Implement of CNN models on CIFAR-10 using tensorflow(keras)
 cnn model architecture build
 - AlexNet